KrisztaT/react-todo-list/README.md

 ## Features

 * Add new todos with a title, description and due date.
+* Sort todos based on due dates and statuses (within statuses todos are sorted by due dates)
+* Weather data display
 * Edit the status of todos using icons: the hourglass icon (yellow) represents 'in progress,' the tick in the circle icon (green) represents 'done,'
 * Delete todos using the red trash bin icon
 * Highlight overdue todos in red, completed todos in green and in progress todos in yellow for easy identification